July24th2014/July24th2014/README.md

-- 👋 Hi, I’m Ju1y
+- 👋 Hi, I’m Jack
-- 👀 I’m interested in nothing
+- 👀 I’m interested in data analyst
-- 🌱 I’m currently learning nothing
-- 📫 How to reach me: @
+- 📫 How to reach me: jacktt0202@gmail.com

 <!---
 July24th2014/July24th2014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.